 Old Hen Kitchen

 Yi Zun Noodle

 If you haven’t tried the hand-pulled halal beef noodles at Yi Zun yet then you are a fool!
-The la mien here are made on site by a Muslim chef from mainland China and they are the silkiest hand-pulled noodle in Farrer Park.
-The signature dish at Yi Zun is the beef noodle, which has a highly aromatic soup base that is seasoned with coriander and clove as well as beef stock.
-It costs $8 for a bowl which is considered on the more expensive side however the ingredients are good quality, the amount of meat is generous, and I can unreservedly claim it is the best beef soup in the neighbourhood.
+The la mien here are made on-site by a Muslim chef from mainland China.
+They are the silkiest hand-pulled noodle in Farrer Park.
+The signature dish at Yi Zun is the beef noodle, which has a highly aromatic soup base that is seasoned with coriander and clove with beef stock.
+It costs $8 for a bowl which is considered on the more expensive side.
+However, the ingredients are of good quality, the portion of meat is generous, and I can unreservedly claim it is the best beef soup in the neighbourhood.

-The roasted chicken is also worth trying.
+The roasted chicken is also worth trying here.
 Whilst the chicken tends to be on the boney side (what do you expect at $12 for a quarter chicken), the flesh is tasty and the skin is cooked to a crispy, golden hue.
 It makes for a great starter.
 Whilst I have tried the other soups on Yi Zun’s limited menu, they haven’t impressed me as much as their signature beef noodles.
-You can read my full review of Yi Zun here.
+You can read my full review of Yi Zun for more photos.